 HSE Investigation – Leisure Management Company – Turnover £75m

-A fatality occurred on the Insured company’s premises and the police, in tandem with the Health and Safety Executive, commenced an Investigation.
-The Police/HSE conducted an interview under caution with one of the company’s Director as part of their investigations into whether any criminal offences had been committed in the events surrounding this incident.
+A fatality occurred on the insured company’s premises and the police, in tandem with the Health and Safety Executive, commenced an investigation.
+The Police/HSE conducted an interview under caution with one of the company’s directors as part of their investigations into whether any criminal offences had been committed in the events surrounding this incident.

 Shareholder Allegation – Digital Media Company – Turnover £20m

 The company decided for business reasons to restructure and set up a parent company.
 An ex-director who had left the business but retained a small shareholding in the company was unhappy with the decision.
 The ex-director filed proceedings, bringing a derivative claim against the current directors and the parent company.
 The ex-director alleged that the current directors breached their fiduciary duties to the company in allowing the business assets to be transferred to the parent company allegedly for an improper purpose and at an undervalue.
 The matter was concluded in an out of court settlement to which we contributed £38,000 on behalf of the directors.

 We paid the current director’s defence costs of approx. £95,000.

 Fiduciary Duties Breach – Drinks Import Company – Turnover £16m